 A marriage jackpot was that my husband did not mind having a working wife, rather he encouraged career growth.
 Life went smoothly and then my beautiful daughter was born.
 Within a matter of months, I transformed into a working mom.

 You might be surprised to hear this, but while I was on maternity leave, I longed to start work.
 Yes, I had my hands full with a demanding baby, c-section wounds that would not heal, post-partum depression… the works.
 But I just missed my work.
 For those three months that I was at home, I felt more and more reclusive so I rejoiced when I went back to work.

 Trust me when they say that being a mother changes you forever.
 No one, I repeat no one told me how hard it is to leave your baby behind.
 The guilt, the tears you shed, the absolutely impossible situations you think that can go wrong; it’s overwhelming.
 To top it off, the guilt of not spending enough time with family, and your husband, is another guilt trip you take every single day.
 You tell yourself it gets better with time.
 The baby does not remember these times so much as when they get older.
 So I silently prayed that maybe with time it will get better.

 It did not. ☺

-By the time she was three, I had trained myself to develop a support structure around me that I could trust; my mom and my mother in law came to the rescue.
+By the time she was three, I had trained myself to develop a support structure around me that I could trust; my mom and my mother-in-law came to the rescue.
 In these initial three years, there was no ‘me’ time.
 I had a routine set to the second; time and I were running a marathon.
-To-do lists and predictability were my assets and I strongly recommend it to those who want to follow this path.
+To-do lists and predictability were my assets and I strongly recommend them to those who want to follow this path.

 - Being a ‘Working Mom’- Dealing with guilt and a career - August 11, 2020